Skip to content

 What you don't have to do

 Every other option asks you to give something up — your platform, your developer time, your budget, or your control.
-Bridgr asks for none of it.
+Bridgr asks for none of it, and adds the one thing none of them do: an independent record.

 • No migration